-Irritable bowel syndrome (IBS) is a disorder that leads to abdominal pain and cramping, changes in bowel movements, and other symptoms.
+Irritable bowel syndrome (IBS) is a disorder that leads to abdominal pain and bowel changes.

-It is not clear why patients develop IBS.
-Sometimes it occurs after an infection of the intestines.
+The reasons why IBS develops are not clear.
+It can occur after a bacterial infection or a parasitic infection (giardiasis) of the intestines.
 This is called postinfectious IBS.
-There may also be other triggers.
+There may also be other triggers, including stress.

-The intestine is connected to the brain.
-Signals go back and forth between the bowel and brain.
+The intestine is connected to the brain using hormone and nerve signals that go back and forth between the bowel and the brain.
 These signals affect bowel function and symptoms.
-The nerves can become more active during stress, causing the intestines to be more sensitive and squeeze (contract) more.
+The nerves can become more active during stress.
+This can cause the intestines to be more sensitive and contract more.

-About 1 in 6 people in the U.S. have symptoms of IBS.
-It is the most common intestinal problem that causes patients to be referred to a bowel specialist (gastroenterologist).
+About 10% to 15% of people in the United States have symptoms of IBS.
+It is the most common intestinal problem that causes people to be referred to a bowel specialist (gastroenterologist).

-People with IBS may switch between constipation and diarrhea, or mostly have one or the other.
+People with IBS may go back and forth between having constipation and diarrhea or have or mostly have one or the other.

 Exams and Tests

-Most of the time, your doctor can diagnose IBS based on your symptoms, with few or no tests.
-Eating a lactose-free diet for 2 weeks may help the doctor check for a possible lactase deficiency.

 There is no test to diagnose IBS.
+Most of the time, your health care provider can diagnose IBS based on your symptoms.
+Eating a lactose-free diet for 2 weeks may help the provider identify lactase deficiency (or lactose intolerance).

-Tests may be done to rule out other problems:
+The following tests may be done to rule out other problems:

-Some patients will have a colonoscopy.
+Your provider may recommend a colonoscopy.
 During this test, a flexible tube is inserted through the anus to examine the colon.
 You may need this test if: